Ambulatory Surgery Centers NAICS 621493

 Industry size & Structure

-A typical ASC operates out of a single location, employs about 30 workers, and generates $7.3 million in annual revenue.
+A typical ASC operates out of one to two locations, employs about 30 workers, and generates $7 million in annual revenue.

 - Physicians have some type of ownership interest in about 93% of ASCs.
 Through joint ventures, hospitals have ownership interest in 28%.
 Only 3% of ASCs are owned entirely by hospitals.